skdGT/feup-gcalendar-exam/README.md

 - [Python 3]( https://www.python.org/downloads/ )
 - The pip package management tool
 - A Google account with Google Calendar enabled
+- A json credentials file in order to use the Google Calendar's API
+    - can be found here: [link](https://developers.google.com/calendar/quickstart/python);
+    - After you enable the API click on **DOWNLOAD CLIENT CONFIGURATION** and save the credentials file to the main folder of this project.

 Before running any script install the following dependencies: